A PAC algorithm in relative precision for bandit problem with costly sampling: Introduction

 Until recently, one of the main focus of bandit algorithms was the best arm (random variable) identification \cite{Audibert2010}, through the use of Successive Rejects algorithm or Upper Confidence Bounds algorithms.
 Such algorithms are $(0,\lambda)$-PAC algorithms, as stated in \cite{Evendar2002}.
 Racing algorithms \cite{Audibert2011} were designed to solve the best arm identification problem too and are mainly analyzed in a finite budget setting, which consists in fixing a maximum number of samples that can be used.
 While trying to identify the best arm, bandit algorithms also aim at minimizing the regret \cite{audibert2009exploration,Bubeck2011,Garivier2011}.
 More recently, other focuses have emerged, such as the identification of the subset of $\Xi$ containing the $m$ best arms \cite{Kal2012,Kaufmann2016} or the identification of "good arms" (also known as thresholding bandit problem) that are random variables whose expectation is greater or equal to a given threshold \cite{Kano2019,Tao2019,Muk2017,Locatelli2016}. \\

 The $(\tau_{abs},\lambda)$-PAC algorithms mentioned above measure the error in absolute precision.
-However, without knowing $\bbE[Z(\xi^\star)]$, providing in advance a relevant value for $\tau_{abs}$ is not an easy task.
+However, without knowing $\mathbb{E}[Z(\xi^\star)]$, providing in advance a relevant value for $\tau_{abs}$ is not an easy task.
 In this work, we rather consider $(\tau,\lambda)$-PAC algorithms in relative precision that return $\hat \xi \in \Xi$ such that

 where $ \tau$ and $\lambda$ are set in advance in $(0,1)$.
 We introduce two algorithms that yield a solution $\hat \xi$ satisfying \eqref{eq:discreterelativePAC}.
-The first algorithm builds an estimate precise enough for each expectation $\bbE[Z(\xi)]$.
+The first algorithm builds an estimate precise enough for each expectation $\mathbb{E}[Z(\xi)]$.
 This naive approach drives a majority of the budget on the random variables with the lowest expectations in absolute value.
 In order to avoid this drawback and thus to reduce the number of samples required to reach the prescribed relative precision, we propose a second algorithm which adaptively samples random variables exploiting confidence intervals obtained from an empirical Berstein concentration inequality. \\

 The outline of the paper is as follows.
-In \Cref{sec:1}, we present a Monte-Carlo estimate for the expectation of a single random variable that has been proposed in \cite{Mnihthesis}.
+In Section \ref{sec:1}, we recall and extend to sub-Gaussian random variables a Monte-Carlo estimate for the expectation of a single random variable that has been proposed in \cite{Mnihthesis}.
 It provides an estimation of the expectation with guaranteed relative precision, with high probability.
-In section \ref{sec:2}, we introduce two new algorithms that rely on these Monte-Carlo estimates and yield a solution to \eqref{eq:discreterelativePAC}.
+In Section \ref{sec:2}, we introduce two new algorithms that rely on these Monte-Carlo estimates and yield a solution to \eqref{eq:discreterelativePAC}.
 Then, we study numerically the performance of our algorithms and compare them to algorithms from the literature, possibly adapted to solve \eqref{eq:discreterelativePAC}.